-This collection of information is being revised to exclude certain items that were previously covered under OMB control number 1212-0032 but that were moved into Part 4041A when the PBGC reorganized its regulations in 1996.
+This collection of information is being revised to exclude certain items that were previously covered under OMB Control Number 1212-0032 but that were moved into Part 4041A when the PBGC reorganized its regulations in 1996.
 As revised, control number 1212- 0032 will cover only collection of information requirements in Part 4281.

-The PBGC estimates that plan sponsors each year (1) give benefit reduction notices for 1 plan, (2) give notices of insolvency for 2 plans, (3) give notices of insolvency benefit level and annual updates for 23 plans, and (4) submit requests for financial assistance for 18 plans.
-The estimated annual burden of the collection of information is 1 hour and \$66,900.
+The PBGC estimates that plan sponsors each year give benefit reduction notices for 1 plan and give notices of insolvency benefit level and annual updates, and submit requests for financial assistance, for 23 plans.
+Of those 23 plans, the PBGC estimates that plan sponsors each year give notices of insolvency for 2 plans.
+The estimated annual burden of the collection of information is 1 hour and \$82,788.

-Issued in Washington, DC, this 18th day of June 1998.
+Issued in Washington, DC, this 24th day of August, 1998.